helidon-io/helidon/docs/se/security/containers-integration.md

 ## WebServer

-To integrate [web server][web-server], add the following dependency to your project’s pom.xml file:
+To integrate [web server](../webserver/webserver.md), add the following dependency to your project’s pom.xml file:

 Maven Dependency: